Apollys/test-dodge-game/README.md

 A basic test game to be used as a platform for machine learning.

-Uses the keyboard package, which I have included here.
-Place the keyboard folder in .../site-packages/
+Uses the [keyboard](https://github.com/boppreh/keyboard/tree/master/keyboard) package by broppeh.